 The way we were working was efficient, but, unfortunately, it was not effective!
 Not for the people, nor for the company in the long run!

-It was as if a large part of work which have never been addressed properly, had to be “managed” eventually!
+It was as if a large part of work which has never been addressed properly, had to be “managed” eventually!

 The Absence of a Culture

-There was a clear lack of a culture which would be able to empower the people and aligned the resources and the procedures to the business and personal objectives of all parties involved!
+There was a clear lack of a culture that would be able to empower the people and align the resources and the procedures to the business and personal objectives of all parties involved!

-The top technological based workplace of that time and the existing “high tech” infrastructure was not a match for the lack of direction and of the passion for the objects of the work to be done!
+The top technological-based workplace of that time and the existing “high tech” infrastructure were not a match for the lack of direction and of the passion for the objects of the work to be done!

 Only a widespread culture could, and can, guarantee something like that.
 Especially a culture of excellence!